Card

 Variant Overview

-The base card works well for standard UI, while the repo-specific variants tune the surface for denser data panels, editorial modules, or action-driven utilities.
+The base card handles most product UI.
+The repo-specific variants adjust the surface for denser data panels, editorial modules, or action-heavy tasks.

 Default